-Reference Merrill's Radiographic Positioning and Procedures Volumes 1, 2 & 3, Thirteenth addition.
+Reference Merrill's Radiographic Positioning and Procedures Volumes 1, 2 &3, Fourteenth addition.

 This textbook has an established tradition of helping students learn and perfect their positioning skills.
-The student learns to position the patient properly so that the resulting radiograph provides the information the physician needs to correctly diagnose the patient's problem."
+The student learns to position the patient properly so that the resulting radiograph provides the information the physician needs to correctly diagnose the patient's problem.

 Students learn radiographic positioning, department and office procedures, patient management and critical analysis of radiographs in a clinical setting.
 Students develop psychomotor skills, cognitive domain and affective behavior in the science of radiographic technology.
+This course continues with the development of clinical skills introduced in RAD 136.